Scope 3 GHG emissions

 Engaging with our suppliers through our CO2REDUCE program

 Finally, we also develop products for the circular and bio-based economy that contribute to further reducing our scope 3 emissions.
-See Stakeholder engagement and Resources & Circularity for additional information.
+See Stakeholder engagement and Renewable & secondary raw materials for additional information.

 Avoided emissions, supporting our customers with their emissions targets